Rhode Island man dies in fall from Milwaukee drawbridge

-MILWAUKEE (AP) — A man vacationing in Milwaukee has died after falling from a drawbridge that a remote operator began opening when the victim was partially across.
-According to a report from the Milwaukee County Medical Examiner’s Office, 77-year-old Richard Dujardin, of Providence, Rhode Island, was crossing a bridge over the Milwaukee River in the city’s downtown Monday afternoon with his wife.
-Rosemarie Dujardin made it across the bridge, but her husband was about halfway across when the bridge began to open in the middle.
-Investigators say Richard Dujardin grabbed onto a side rail as the bridge sections rose to a 90-degree angle, lost his grip, fell about 70 feet to pavement below and suffered a fatal head wound.
+MILWAUKEE (AP) — A Rhode Island man vacationing in Milwaukee fell to his death after a drawbridge was raised while he was walking across it.
+The Milwaukee County Medical Examiner’s Office says 77-year-old Richard Dujardin, of Providence, Rhode Island, was crossing the Kilbourn Avenue Bridge in downtown Milwaukee on Monday afternoon with his wife.
+She made it across safely, but he was only about halfway across when it began to open.
+Authorities say Dujardin grabbed onto a side rail as the bridge sections rose to a 90-degree angle, but he lost his grip and fell about 70 feet to the pavement below.
+The city’s Department of Public Works operates the bridge remotely and has two camera views of the span.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.